 Adobe sends CLP emails to the CLP administrator.
-If the contact on the order is no longer with the company, Adobe sends these emails to the primary contact.
-For information about changing the contact, see Change the default or primary contact.
+If the contact listed on the purchase order is no longer with the company, Adobe sends these emails to the primary (default) contact.
+(See Manage account contacts for how to change the primary contact.)

-Set the start and end dates for the period in which the order was placed in the Date Range fields.
+3. Set the start and end dates for the period in which the order was placed in the Date Range fields.